Certain Government Payments (1099-G)

-The Department of Revenue mails form 1099-G, Certain Government Payments to customers who had an overpayment of state income tax in the previous year and itemized deductions on their federal return.
+The Department of Revenue mails the 1099-G, Certain Government Payments form to customers who had an overpayment of state income tax in the previous year and itemized deductions on their federal return.
 The Internal Revenue Service will also receive the information from the 1099-G.

 If you received a Kansas income tax refund (or credit forward or offset or made a contribution to a check-off program) in the previous year, you generally must include that amount in income on your federal income tax return if you itemized your deductions on your federal return.
 The worksheet in the federal Form 1040 instructions will allow you to figure the amount (if any) to include in your income.

 If you did not itemize your deductions on your federal tax return for the same year as the overpayment applies to, do not report any of the overpayment as income.

 Frequently Asked Questions

 The Kansas Department of Revenue is required by federal law to issue this form to you as an informational statement for your records.
 It reports all state income tax overpayments in the previous year.
-The Internal Revenue Service will also receive the 1099-G information.
+The Internal Revenue Service will also receive the information on the 1099-G form.

-You may need to report some or the entire amount shown on Form 1099-G on your federal return if you itemized your federal deductions last year.
+You may need to report some or the entire amount shown on 1099-G form on your federal return if you itemized your federal deductions last year.
 To figure how much to report, complete the worksheet included in your federal booklet.
 For more information, you may need to contact the Internal Revenue Service.
-You will subtract the amount you include on your federal Form 1040, on your Kansas Form K-40.
+You will subtract the amount you include on your federal 1040 form, on your Kansas K-40 form.

-In cases where a joint return is filed the 1099-G contains the lower numeric Social Security number.
+In cases where a joint return is filed, the 1099-G form contains the lower numeric Social Security number.

-No, this is a record of an overpayment for the previous year.
+No, this is a record of an overpayment (refund) for the previous year.